 These non-opening shed security windows increase the protection for your belongings.
 But they do look a bit forbidding.

-One of the first choices you will have to make concerning your windows will be what sort of material you will need for your window frames.
+One of the first choices you will have to make concerning your windows will be what sort of material you want your window frames to be made from.
 The three main material choices for the window frame construction are: wood, PVC and metal.

-Each of these have their own individual characteristics:
+Each of these materials have their own individual characteristics:

 Wooden window frames